About the Flathead-Kootenai Chapter

 Promote Northwest Montana as a Great Destination

 Whether you know the area like the back of your hand or are a new visitor, be sure to pick up our new Cabinet Mountains Wilderness Map.
 The Cabinet Mountains Wilderness stretches from Trout Creek to Libby and Troy, and includes 23 feature destinations where hikers can experience the stunning views, deep forests, and phenomenal wildlife that define Northwest Montana.
 Pick up a copy at one of more than 30 businesses in Libby, Troy, Thompson Falls, Trout Creek, Sandpoint, Spokane, Kalispell, and Whitefish or download the Cabinet Mountains Wilderness map online.

 We're working with everyone – businesses, snowmobilers, mountain bikers, hikers, anglers, hunters, timber workers, and more – to shape the future of the Flathead National Forest.
 From the Whitefish Range to Grizzly Basin, local members are sharing photos, maps, stories, and videos with friends, neighbors, and the Forest Service to help ensure a positive future for Northwest Montana's wildlands.

 Organize Community Events and Celebrations

 Curious what role wilderness plays in local economies?
 Join us in Libby for our Community Prosperity Forum series, featuring topics as diverse as health care, business loans, and conservation.
 Want to kick back and celebrate?
-In 2014 we drew hundreds of people to downtown Libby and Kalispell to enjoy food, music, and brews in celebration of the 50th Anniversary of the Wilderness Act...and we plan to keep celebrating every year.
+In 2014, we drew hundreds of people to downtown Libby and Kalispell to enjoy food, music, and brews in celebration of the 50th Anniversary of the Wilderness Act.
+And we plan to keep celebrating every year.
 Want to learn about wilderness management?
 Attend our speaker series at Flathead Valley Community College.
-To help plan local events or find out what's coming up, contact Amy at firstname.lastname@example.org
+To help plan local events or find out what's coming up, email firstname.lastname@example.org.